-The next phase of our implementation will include network support.
-This work will draw heavily from the recent literature on providing QoS guarantees in fast packet switched networks.
-In particular we plan to experiment with suitable switch scheduling disciplines [Parekh,92] [Keshav,91] [Hyman,93], resource management [Shenker,93] [Floyd,93] and filtering strategies (see below) for the QoS-A, given the types of service commitment and flow management we are advocating at the transport service interface.
+The area of network support for flows remains an important aspect of the QoS-A which we have not yet addressed.
+This future work will draw heavily from the recent literature on providing QoS guarantees in packet switched networks.
+In particular we plan to investigate suitable switch scheduling disciplines [Parekh,92], [Zhang,93b] and resource management strategies [Shenker,93], [Floyd,93] for the QoS-A, given the types of service commitment we are advocating at the transport service interface.